-Both events happened at the same house: 7734 SE 36th.
-The Hell House.
+Both events happened to people who lived at the same house.

 The houses in this neighborhood were built in the 1920s and 1930s when they built houses differently.
 Over the years — and especially in the past 20 years — this particular house changed owners many times.